tyxchen/tyxchen.github.io/about.md

 ---
 title: About me
 description: Hi there!
-My name is Terry Chen, and I am studying Computer Science at the University of Waterloo, class of 2022.
-Here on my little corner of the internet, you'll find my personal portfolio and various ramblings on software, sports, and life.
+My name is Terry Chen, and I'm a masters student in computer science at École de technologie supérieure.
 subtitle: >
-  Passion defines my life.
+  .
 layout: page
 permalink: /about
 clr: Or
 ---

-{% include image.html src="/assets/images/profile.jpg" alt="Terry's profile photo" %}
+{% include image.html src="/assets/images/IMG_2756.jpeg" alt="Terry's profile photo" %}

 Hi there!
-My name is Terry Chen, and I am studying Computer Science at the University of Waterloo, class of 2023.
+My name is Terry Chen, and I'm a masters student in computer science at École de technologie supérieure, studying computer graphics under the supervision of [Adrien Gruson](https://profs.etsmtl.ca/agruson/).
-Here on my little corner of the internet, you'll find my personal portfolio and various ramblings on software, sports, and life.

-In the past, I've used my web development skills to build [a theme database](/projects/evdo), [club websites](/projects/mss-csec), and [chemistry visualizations](/projects/chem).

-Right now, I'm focusing my efforts on statistics and systems programming.
-My current side project is a Lisp parser in Rust, through which I am learning language design and implementation.
-In the future, I plan to look into bioinformatics and sports analytics as bases for my side projects.
+Previously, I attended the University of Waterloo from 2018 to 2023, where I double majored in Computer Science and Statistics.

+This personal site is mostly focused on my past web development adventures and projects.
+At some point, I'll update this to reflect my current research, but for now enjoy this look into the past.

-When I'm not busy with work or school, you can find me watching hockey, playing softball, practicing piano and guitar, or writing for [_math_**NEWS**](http://mathnews.uwaterloo.ca).
+When I'm not busy with work or school, you can find me watching hockey, playing softball, or practicing piano and guitar.

 <div class="text-center">
 <a class="btn fg-gn" href="/contact">Drop me a line!</a>